rgitrepo/kubernetes-beginner-to-pro/docs/day2/admission-controllers.md

 ## Advanced Use Cases

 ### Custom Resource Definitions (CRDs)

+a.
+What are CRDs?
-CRDs allow you to extend Kubernetes by defining your own object types.
+Definition: CRDs allow you to extend the Kubernetes API by defining your own custom objects.
+Purpose: Helps in creating new object types that Kubernetes doesn't support out-of-the-box.
+b.
+Example Use Case
+Scenario: You want an application to automatically create an ingress, a service, and a deployment.
+Solution: Use a CRD to define a new object type (e.g., "Application") that includes all these resources.

 #### Example:
 - **Custom Resource Definition (CRD)**: